- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 Children age 6 to 8

 Children this age are better able to understand death, including that death is permanent.
-Some children may see it as a monster, ghost, bogey-man or some other such creature.
-Death takes the form of an outside person who can come to catch them and if they run fast enough, they can escape.
-Children in this age range worry about monsters under the bed, witches, or devils, and it’s often hard to reassure them that such creatures don’t exist.
+Some children may see it as a monster, ghost, bogey-man, or some other such creature.
+Death often takes the form of an outside person who can come to catch them and if they run fast enough, they can escape.
+Children in this age group worry about monsters under the bed, witches, or devils, and it can be hard to reassure them that such creatures don’t exist.
 They may also think that the other parent or another loved one could have prevented the illness or death from happening.
-They may blame themselves that the parent died.

-- Keep the child up to date about the parent’s illness, and be sure to explain what the child sees and hears.
+- Keep the child up to date about the parent’s illness and treatment, and be sure to explain what the child sees and hears.
 You may need to keep repeating this information.

-- Prepare the children for hospital visits and explain what they will see.
+- Prepare the children for bedside visits and explain what they will see.
 Give more information and offer time for questions after.

 - Answer all questions honestly, including, “Will Mom (or Dad) die?”
 Get help from the social worker and cancer care team if needed.

-- Tell the child when death is getting close if the child can visit one more time.
-Describe the patient’s condition and make suggestions as to what the child might say or do.
+- Tell the child when death is getting close and let the child visit and be with the parent.
+Describe the parent’s condition and make suggestions as to what the child might say or do.
 Just touching the parent can mean a lot to the child.
 Tell the child to focus on an area of the body that looks the same (such as hands).
 Tell the child to talk to the parent and tell the parent about his/her day.

-- Find out if the cancer center has special group for kids with cancer in the family or kids who have lost a parent to cancer.
+- Find out if the cancer center has special group for kids with cancer in the family.

-- At least one adult should give the child permission to ask you questions and express feelings they think might upset others.
+- At least one adult should give the child permission to ask them questions and express feelings that the child thinks might upset others.

 - If parents have trouble listening to the child’s distress because of their own, get family, friends, social workers, or other professionals to help talk with and listen to the child.

-- If the children are having trouble with school, explain that it’s normal for school performance to suffer a bit when a parent is in the hospital, and you are not upset with them.
+- If a child is having trouble in school, explain that it’s normal for school performance to suffer a bit when a parent is in the hospital, and you are not upset with them.